opeyemi24/dare.io-pbl/Project 7.md

  ![Capture 45](https://user-images.githubusercontent.com/92916632/149034529-94b3ca18-1299-4ae9-94a8-5a8193d3804b.PNG)

-   Apache is located in var/log/httpd
+   Apache log folder is located in var/log/httpd

  8. Repeated step No 4 above to make sure the mount point will persist after reboot.